Is it a good time to invest in shares in India?

 |Year||Shares||Dividend per Share||Income|

 Now you may ask what about if I had put it into a property.
 Yes, maybe the property appreciation will be more, but what about all the problems of converting your property into money.
-You have to first find a finding a buyer.
+You have to first find a buyer.
 Since most property deals involve black money, you may get paid in a briefcase full of high-value currency notes.
 You have to live in fear and hide this money from robbers.
 You will be on the lookout list of income tax inspectors because you sold a property.
 Plus other problems like land tax, property tax and what not.

 Investments in Gold compared with the Indian share market